-- 38. The release is proposed to take place at the University of Queensland Gatton Campus.
-The average temperatures in Gatton range between 17.5 32.5°C in summer and 6.5 23.5°C in winter (Bureau of Meteorology website; data range from 1991-2021).
+38. The release is proposed to take place at the University of Queensland Gatton Campus.
+The average temperatures in Gatton range between 17.5 - 32.5°C in summer and 6.5 - 23.5°C in winter (Bureau of Meteorology website; data range from 1991-2021).
 The predominant GM sorghum cultivar that would be genetically modified is RTx430.
 As stated in the RARMP for DIR-153, RTx430 is photoperiod insensitive4 (Cuevas et al., 2016) so in principle could grow throughout the year.
 However, RTx430 has low cold tolerance and seeds germinate poorly at soil temperatures lower than 16°C (Franks et al., 2006).
 Thus, the GM sorghum would not be expected to grow well during winter in south-east Queensland.
 Sorghum is most sensitive to heat stress during flowering, as high daily temperatures (e.g. 36°C during the day and 26°C at night or 38°C during the day and 21°C at night) during this period will reduce seed set (Nguyen et al., 2013).
-These temperatures are higher than the average summer temperatures in south-east Queensland, but the GM sorghum could suffer from heat stress if a heat wave coincided with flowering. - 39.
-Modern sorghum cultivars are also photoperiod insensitive, and this trait is likely to be present in the other improved sorghum lines proposed to be used in the release.
-Photoperiod-sensitive cultivars, if released, would only be able to flower in short day lengths of 12 hr or less (Higgins et al., 2014) and therefore should not flower in summer months in Queensland, where the days are longer than 12 hrs. - 40.
-Sorghum is a water-efficient crop with high drought tolerance (GRDC, 2017).
+These temperatures are higher than the average summer temperatures in south-east Queensland, but the GM sorghum could suffer from heat stress if a heat wave coincided with flowering.

+39. Modern sorghum cultivars are also photoperiod insensitive, and this trait is likely to be present in the other improved sorghum lines proposed to be used in the release.
+Photoperiod-sensitive cultivars, if released, would only be able to flower in short day lengths of 12 hr or less (Higgins et al., 2014) and therefore should not flower in summer months in Queensland, where the days are longer than 12 hrs.

+40. Sorghum is a water-efficient crop with high drought tolerance (GRDC, 2017).
 It is estimated that over 90% of sorghum in Australia is grown as a dryland crop (Philp et al., 2010).
-The applicant proposes that the GM sorghum would be grown either on irrigated or dryland areas within the trial site. - 41.
-South-east Queensland experiences significant rainfall events that may lead to severe flooding every 10-20 years, and with climate-change the frequency is increasing.
+The applicant proposes that the GM sorghum would be grown either on irrigated or dryland areas within the trial site.

+41. South-east Queensland experiences significant rainfall events that may lead to severe flooding every 10-20 years, and with climate-change the frequency is increasing.
 In recent history, there has been major widespread flooding in 1974, 2011, and more recently in February/March 2022.
 The application for DIR-189 was received in November 2021 and the applicant stated that the Gatton site did not flood during the peak flood years of 1974 or 2011 nor any other recorded time.
-The applicant has since informed the OGTR that the Gatton site was affected by the floods in February/March 2022.
+After the floods in February/March 2022, the applicant informed the OGTR that the Gatton site was affected .
+OGTR staff then visited the proposed field trial site and found that although parts of the Gatton campus were affected by the floods, including areas surrounding the planting area, the proposed planting area itself was not flooded.
+It did, however, get very wet.
 Although this single flood event does not imply that the Gatton site is in a flood prone area, the possibility of major flooding in upcoming years at this site cannot be discounted.